 École de Musique de l´Union Grand-Duc Adolphe

-The competition is developed in one round.
+The competition has one round.

 Application forms may be requested from the offices of the music schools, conservatoires and societies affiliated to the Union Grand-Duc Adolphe and from the UGDA Music School Office.